People's Television Network: 1933: Origins

-Martial law period
+1972–1986: Martial law period

-On September 28, 1972, after declaring martial law in the Philippines, Marcos ordered the takeover of ABS-CBN Corporation and turned over its facilities to Kanlaon Broadcasting System (KBS), controlled by Marcos crony Roberto Benedicto.
-ABS-CBN's facilities were later transferred from KBS to the government-owned Maharlika Broadcasting System.
+Television broadcasters, including government-owned PBS, were shut immediately after Ferdinand Marcos's declaration of martial law on September 28, 1972.
+On the same day, Marcos ordered the takeover of ABS-CBN Corporation and turned over its facilities to Kanlaon Broadcasting System (KBS), a network controlled by Marcos crony Roberto Benedicto.
 Under the Marcos regime, crony-owned media companies broadcast or published news and entertainment meant to project a positive image for the regime and to conceal some of its wrongdoings.
+The facilities were later completely turned over to the government.

-The current government television network began operations on February 2, 1974, as Government Television (GTV-4), a division of the National Media Production Center.
-It was first headed by Lito Gorospe and later by Press Secretary Francisco Tatad.
-GTV first utilized the Solana Building in Intramuros, Manila before relocating to the ABS-CBN Broadcasting Center in Bohol Avenue, Quezon City.
-In 1976, it began color broadcasts, the last national network to do so, when it became the long time home of the Philippine Basketball Association for almost two decades.
+While some television broadcasters were eventually permitted to reopen as state-affiliated media, particularly companies owned by Marcos cronies, the government did not operate its own television network until February 2, 1974, when the government agency National Media Production Center started the Government Television (GVT-4).
+GTV was housed in the Solana Building in Intramuros, Manila, before relocating to seized ABS-CBN Broadcasting Center (renamed Broadcast Plaza at the time) in Bohol Avenue, Quezon City.

-GTV was renamed Maharlika Broadcasting System (MBS) in 1980 under the leadership of Minister of Information Gregorio Cendaña.
-By then, it began expanding with the opening of provincial stations nationwide, including 3 stations in Cebu, Bacolod, and Davao that were once operated by pre-martial law ABS-CBN.
+In 1976, the network started broadcasting in color, the last national network to do so, when it became the long time home of the Philippine Basketball Association for almost two decades.
+Come 1978-79, the GTV network was programmed, not only by the NMPC, but also by block timers linked to Radio Philippines Network and the Ministry of Information.

+GTV was renamed in 1980 and was briefly known as the Maharlika Broadcasting System (MBS-4).
+By then, it began expanding with the opening of provincial stations nationwide using the ABS-CBN stations in Cebu, Bacolod, and Davao.
 MBS-4 was captured by rebel soldiers during the 1986 People Power Revolution.
-On the afternoon of February 24, 1986, the facilities were utilized by Radyo Veritas personnel as well as former ABS-CBN technicians and news anchors.
+A broadcast of Marcos' press conference in the morning of February 24, 1986 was brought off air before it returned back later in the afternoon with new operators when the facilities were controlled by Radyo Veritas personnel as well as former ABS-CBN technicians and news anchors.
+Orly Punzalan opened the broadcast with "Channel 4 is on the air again to serve the people."
 Ad-hoc committees were formed to run various aspects of the station with Tony Santos for behind the scenes production, Fr.
-Efren Datu for radio operations, Orly Punzalan for TV, and Jose Mari Velez for news.
+Efren Datu for radio operations, Punzalan for television, and Jose Mari Velez for news.